-My latest thing is painting animals especially ones I know.
+My latest thing is painting animal pet portraits especially ones I know.
 I have cats myself and they have the quirkiest personalities, so a great deal of time goes into photographing them for studies to work from as well as trying to recreate their nature into the finished artworks.
 Unfortunately they don’t stay still long enough to paint from life, well not in the positions I require, which does not include sleeping curled up in a ball, well not yet anyway!

 I find cat treats help a lot, it keeps them inspired to hang around longer for the portrait session and I can get some good photos in while they’re paying attention